Permanent residency in Malta offers numerous benefits.

 Does Malta have a good passport?
 How powerful is a Maltese passport?

 Malta is an EU member, and its passport currently ranks as one of the top 10 most desirable passports in the world (VisaIndex) because it gives access to over 180 countries visa-free or with visa-on-arrival.
 That is over 75% of all the countries in the world!

 For businesspeople or those who just like to travel, that is a huge advantage, eliminating all the hassle of trying to get visas approved in advance.
 You can spend up to 180 days a year in the Schengen countries of Europe (90 days every 6 months), greatly enhancing travel mobility.

-What are the other benefits of Permanent Residence in Malta?
+What are the other benefits of the Malta residence permit?
 Is Malta a low-tax country?

 A second consideration is taxation.
 Many affluent people are planning to move to Malta or have already done for tax reasons.
 Maltese residents pay personal income tax up to a maximum tax rate of 35% which is itself not high but also comes with quite generous deductions.

 For example, with an income of just 60,000 Euros and above, a spouse, and no children, you will receive at least 9,000 Euros in deductions.

 What other tax benefits are there?

 Furthermore Malta has no gift tax, no inheritance tax and, in some cases, no property tax.
 There is no tax on dividends, interest, or royalties.
 Its VAT tax rate is one of the lowest in Europe and even if you are resident for less than the standard 183 days in a year, you may still qualify as a tax resident.

 Malta will also grant your permit for permanent residence upon approval of your application.
 This gives you the right to set up a business.
 That will likely have significant tax advantages compared to your current jurisdiction.